konstellation-io/kai/README.md

 To install KAI in your local environment:

 ```
-$ ./krectl.sh dev
+$ ./kaictl.sh dev
 ```

-It will install everything in the namespace specified in your development `.krectl.conf` file.
+It will install everything in the namespace specified in your development `.kaictl.conf` file.

 ### Login to local environment

-First, remember to edit your `/etc/hosts`, see `./krectl.sh dev` output for more details.
+First, remember to edit your `/etc/hosts`, see `./kaictl.sh dev` output for more details.

 **NOTE**: If you have the [hostctl](https://github.com/guumaster/hostctl) tool installed, updating `/etc/hosts` will be done automatically too.